rbuttery/obsidian_daily_google_tasks/README.md

     - you can also just click on this file to run it!

 4. Run launch_obsidian_with_watchdog.bat
    ⚠️ Requires that you have added your Google Cloud credentials.json file into the same directory.
 Follow the [Google Task Python Quickstart](https://developers.google.com/tasks/quickstart/python) from Google to get started.
+Sepcifically, the part on [Authentication](https://developers.google.com/tasks/quickstart/python#authorize_credentials_for_a_desktop_application)
    ``` powershell
    launch_obsidian_with_watchdog.bat
    ```